Axway-API-Management-Plus/cache-management/readme.md

 4. Import *cache-management-api-export.dat* in API Manager.  //password is changeme
 5. Test the endpoints, you can use postman collection *Cache-Management.postman_collection.json*

-**Warning :** Internal caches contain data such as HTTP session information and irresponsible cache manipulation may lead to unpexted failures.
+**Warning :** Internal caches contain data such as HTTP session information and irresponsible cache manipulation may lead to unexpected failures.
 So be careful!!